thanhnguyen2187/darkest-savior/readme.md

 ## TODO

 - [x] Convert from DSON to JSON: done
-- [x] Convert from JSON to DSON: rough draft was done; glue the code to the CLI part is needed
+- [x] Convert from JSON to DSON: done
-- [ ] Reorganizing/refactoring code
-- [ ] Easier distribution for end user
+- [ ] Easier distribution for end user: using `go install ...` is not the best way to distribute the tool, so the plan is to build binary files for different platforms
-- [ ] Interactive Mode
+- [ ] Interactive Mode: a TUI client
-- [ ] GUI client
+- [ ] GUI Client